OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 * ``rewardKey`` with ``rewardKeyType`` (Player or Global) is given when the player successfully completes the quest.
 * ``rewardLimit`` or ``notRequiredKeys`` are two different methods to control how often a quest is completable:
   * ``rewardLimit``: when set to 10 this will allow the quest the be completed 10 total times; when reaching 0 it will lock the quest.
 By default ``rewardLimit`` is set to -1, which allows for unlimited completion.
-  * ``notRequiresKeys``: when set to the same key as the reward key will lock the quest the first time it is completed.
+  * ``notRequiredKeys``: when set to the same key as the reward key will lock the quest the first time it is completed.

 The difference between the ``interactKey`` and ``rewardKey`` is important to note here since ``interactKey`` will always be given to the player when the Reward NPC is spoken to, where the reward key will only be given when reward conditions are met.